yorkie-team/yorkie/design/pub-sub.md

 #### 2. Publish Event

-The client can send a `DocEvent` to the `Subscription` instances that subscribe to the same document through the `Publish` method.
+The publisher can send a `DocEvent` to the `Subscription` instances that subscribe to the same document through the `Publish` method.

 ```go
 type DocEvent struct {